Your Gate to Europe

 Picture

-A transitional Regulation 2021-2022 ensures continued support for agriculture, forestry and rural areas until the planned introduction of CAP strategic plans in 2023.
-During these 2 years, funding will be drawn from the CAP’s budget allocation for 2021-27, bolstered by an additional €8 billion from the NextGenerationEU Recovery Instrument (EURI) assigned to the European agricultural fund for rural development (EAFRD).
-The transitional period should provide EU countries with sufficient time to design and prepare for the implementation of their respective CAP strategic plans, with the assistance of the Commission.
+A transitional Regulation 2021-2022 ensured continued support for agriculture, forestry and rural areas until the planned introduction of CAP strategic plans in 2023.
+During these 2 years, funding was drawn from the CAP’s budget allocation for 2021-27, bolstered by an additional €8 billion from the NextGenerationEU Recovery Instrument (EURI) assigned to the European agricultural fund for rural development (EAFRD).
+The transitional period provided EU countries with sufficient time to design and prepare for the implementation of their respective CAP strategic plans, with the assistance of the Commission.

 1. European agricultural guarantee fund (EAGF)